reunifygroup/cgp-scanner-demo/NOTES.md

 -   DONE - ui with actual validation by similarity
 -   DONE - (zip embeddings and removed pipeline) have a way to deploy without pipeline, passing to vercel maybe a env value "run pipeline true/false"
--   split the validation on server side w json
+-   split the card validation/identification on server side w json
 -   add OCR client side -> get all random read, hoping for the name of the card -> check if response name (top 3) is contained in the OCR
 -   use postgres w/o json